-The Tables Configuration Page in Rayven.io allows you to create, view, and manage both Primary and Secondary tables.
-These tables are used to structure your data model, define relationships, and organize datasets in a scalable and efficient way.
+The Tables Configuration Page in Rayven.io enables you to create, view, and manage both Primary and Secondary tables.
+These are essential components of your app’s data model, providing the structure that workflows, AI agents, and dashboards rely on.

 -